 - At least eight hours of lectures must be held at TUM per week or part of a week.

 - A written agreement regarding the content and scope of the course or module, the Mobility Agreement for Teaching, must be signed and submitted prior to departure.

-Before TUM can approve a grant, the Erasmus+ coordinator of the home university must nominate the selected candidates to the International Center of TUM.
+Before TUM can approve a grant, the Erasmus+ coordinator of the home university must nominate the selected candidates to the Global and Alumni Office of TUM.
 Direct applications will not be accepted by TUM.

 For questions regarding the application and nomination process, please contact the Erasmus+ coordinator of your home university directly.

-The Erasmus Office of the International Center will be pleased to answer any questions you may have regarding the Erasmus+ program, the program structure/administrative contacts and financial support.
+The Erasmus Office of the G&A Office will be pleased to answer any questions you may have regarding the Erasmus+ program, the program structure/administrative contacts and financial support.

 The International Affairs Delegates of each TUM school or department can share their technical expertise and information regarding lecturer mobility and help you to find to right contact person at TUM.

-Upon successful application and nomination by the home university, lecturers will receive confirmation by email from the International Center at TUM.
+Upon successful application and nomination by the home university, lecturers will receive confirmation by email from the Global and Alumni Office at TUM.
 This mail will provide a detailed program checklist and additional forms.
 The participant will also receive a Grant Agreement which contains all information about the amount and payment modalities of the grant .